riya-star/riya-star/README.md

 - 🌱 I’m currently learning ...React.js
 - 👯 I’m looking to collaborate with other coders
 - 💬 Ask me about ...anything
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: To Explore More about me
 - 📫 How to reach me: ...[gmail](riyashrivastav9@gmail.com)
 - 😄 Pronouns: ...She/her
 - ⚡ Fun fact: ...I love dancing and exploring the world.